PowerDNS-Admin/PowerDNS-Admin/docs/wiki/configuration/Getting-started.md

 # Getting started with PowerDNS-Admin

-In your `config.py` file, make sure you have the database URI filled in:
+In your FLASK_CONF (check the installation directions for where yours is) file, make sure you have the database URI filled in (in some previous documentation this was called config.py):

+TODO: list location of config.py

 For MySQL / MariaDB:
 ```